tibo/XcodeServer/README.md

 Keeping a eye on this https://github.com/modcloth-labs/github-xcode-bot-builder/issues/10

-List all pull requests of a Github repository: https://api.github.com/repos/AFNetworking/AFNetworking/pulls + authorization if private repository
+List all pull requests of a GitHub repository: https://api.github.com/repos/AFNetworking/AFNetworking/pulls + authorization if private repository

 No official way to script the creation of a new bot.
 The "API" xcode-bot-builder was using with Xcode Server 1.0 doesn't seems to be available on Yosemite.